HOW TO REMOVE EYELASH GLUE WITHOUT DAMAGE?

 Table of Contents

 An oil-based cleanser is an excellent choice for removing all kinds of eyelash glues, including extensions.
-You can choose a proper oil cleanser or pure cosmetic-grade oil.
+You can choose any eye-safe oil cleanser to do the job.
+The greatest benefit of oil cleansers is that you can rinse them away easily by adding a bit of water and rubbing.

-STEP 1: First, soak a cotton pad in the oil, and then gently hold it over your lash line for 5-10 seconds.
-You can also use it to remove your eye makeup first, if necessary.
+- STEP 1: First, soak a cotton pad in the oil and gently hold it over your lash line for 5-10 seconds.
+You can also use it to remove your eye makeup, if necessary.

-STEP 4: Next, dip a cotton swab in the oil.
+- STEP 4: Next, dip a cotton swab in the oil.
 Use the swab to clean the remaining glue from your lash line.
-The swab will also lift away the false lashes if they haven’t come off yet.
+The swab will remove the false lashes if they haven’t come off yet.

-STEP 5: With extensions, you might need to repeat this process a few days in a row, since the glue is a little stronger.
+- STEP 6: With extensions, you might need to repeat this process a few days in a row since the glue is a little stronger.
 Consider also steaming your lashes first, per Method 4.

 - Natural Oil Cleanser: Tatcha The Camellia Cleansing Oil

-- Budget-Friendly Oil Cleanser: Simple Kind to Skin Hydrating Cleansing Oil
+- Budget-Friendly Oil Cleanser: Kose Softymo Cleansing Oil

 Do you have a favorite eye makeup remover?
 It might also help you take off eyelash glue!
 Depending on the remover, you might be able to use it to get rid of both lash glue and extension adhesive.